Arjunhg/hireflow/SHARED_TRANSCRIPTION_IMPLEMENTATION.md

 ## 🎯 Overview

-This document explains the implementation of **shared live transcription** in the WorkCast webinar platform, where the host's speech is automatically transcribed and broadcast to all participants in real-time.
+This document explains the implementation of **shared live transcription** in the HireFlow webinar platform, where the host's speech is automatically transcribed and broadcast to all participants in real-time.

 ## 🏗️ Architecture Overview